 Decompression Therapy also causes the disc to heal because the treatment stimulates the cartilage to regenerate and act it cannot do on its own without the DRX 9000 protocol.
 Spinal Decompression also causes the nutrient rich blood to fill the disc space which fosters the healing response.

 Dr. Steven Shoshany a New York Chiropractor will take a complete initial history, perform a physical evaluation, review all data including MRI´s to pre-qualify the patient to ensure the decompression procedures will benefit the patient.
 Dr. Shoshany has been expertly trained in the delivery of spinal decompression and has dedicated a large portion of his practice to the relief of severe and chronic low back pain and cervical pain and assisting the patient to return to a normal, pain free life.

-The term Disc Herniation implies that a rupture or a tear of the annular fibers occurs allowing the migration of nucleus material beyond the verterbral margin.
+The term Disc Herniation implies that a rupture or a tear of the annular fibers that occurs near the disc, causing a movement of nucleus material past what's called "the verterbral margin".
 The nuclear material may protrude out and cause a distention of the outer annulus fibrosis or rupture through the annulus and extrude behind the posterior ligament.

 Four classifications exist to describe disc lesions

 The annular bulge or Disc bulge is a small disc herniation that does not directly contact the nerve root and left untreated can easily progress to a larger degree of nucleus protrusion because of the loss of the annular fibers to contain the nucleus.
 Degeneration will predispose annular fibers to failure following trauma.

 A Disc herniation represents a rupture of nuclear material through a defect in annulus, producing a focal extension of the disc or a broad based extension of the disc margin.
 Intervertebral disc herniations result in some degree from central canal or foraminal occlusion.